SorenKyhl/TICG-chromatin/README.md

 The base TICG engine (locaed in /src) is written in C++.

 A Python wrapper (located in /pylib) is the primary API for instantiating, dispatching, and analyzing simulations.
 A user should only need to familiarize themselves with the python library in order to use this simulation software.
+Higher level functionality is also available for conducting iterative simulations using maximum entropy optimization to parameterize epigenetic interactions in order to match experimental Hi-C conformation capture data.

 ## python implementation